AhmedAbdoDev/To-Do-List/README.md

 ---

 ## **Future Improvements**
-- [✅] Add drag-and-drop functionality to reorder tasks.
+- [x] Add drag-and-drop functionality to reorder tasks.
 - [ ] Implement filters to show completed, pending, or all tasks.
 - [ ] Integrate a backend to store tasks in a database.